 The advertisement should be specific, but not too long.
 It should give the key information, but also link to where applicants can get more information.
 You want it to be attractive, not overwhelming.

-When deciding on the final applicants, compare each and discuss as a team.
-Look at real benefits of each employee, but also look at their negative attributes too.
+When deciding on the final applicants, compare each and discuss it as a team.
+Look at the real benefits of each employee, but also look at their negative attributes too.
 Someone could fit a job role perfectly, but have a negative attribute that could mean they would not fit your company.
-If unsure, maybe hold a second interview or trail period.
+If unsure, maybe hold a second interview or trial period.

-If you need any help in recruiting the right person for your business to run effectively, please check out our Specialist Recruitment page.
+If you need any help in recruiting the right person for your business to run effectively, get in touch with Interactive Recruiters